spixyha/Museum-of-Nature/README.md

 # First bootstrap project

-- Just a simple website using the CSS framework - Bootstrap
+- Just a simple responsive website using the CSS framework - Bootstrap